 would probably benefit from getting a new vocalist of for their current one to learn his craft a bit more.

-Sotahuuto is a solid album of primitive, raw, ugly Black Metal with a lot of old school feeling.
-While it is
+Sotahuuto is a solid album of primitive, raw, ugly black metal with a lot of old school feeling.
+While it

-a tribute to Bathory, it does not sound like a total clone of Quorthon's old sound (other than a handful of stolen riffs that
+is a tribute to Bathory, it does not sound like a total clone of Quorthon's old sound (other than a handful of stolen riffs

-are worked in), but definitely in the same vein.
-There is still enough of Horna's original sound present for this to be easily
+that are worked in), but definitely in the same vein.
+There is still enough of Horna's original sound present for this to

 (17 Oct.
 2011)

-As one might expect, this effort features four songs of very raw and aggressive Black Metal, sounding much rougher than any
+Yössä.
+As one might expect, this effort features four songs of very raw and aggressive black metal, sounding much rougher

-a vicious thrash riff, before a razor-sharp tremolo melody saws you in half.
-For a raw and primitive tune, this is rather
+off with a vicious thrash riff, before a razor-sharp tremolo melody saws you in half.
+For a raw and primitive tune, this is

-dynamic.
+rather dynamic.
 There is a mid-paced riff, albeit brief, that bridges the tremolo riff and the initial thrash theme.
-Things slow
+Things

 to take another chunk out of you.